Chapter 4, § 420: Types of Defender Organizations

 (b) The federal public defender should be given an opportunity to respond to adverse comments, including adverse comments that would not influence the decision to reappoint, so that the defender may benefit from constructive criticism.
 The committee will not disclose the identity of any person who requests confidentiality, but will provide the defender with a general description of the source and nature of the comments.

 (c) The committee's report and assessment, including any recommendations from the district court to be served, should be considered by the court of appeals in determining whether to appoint or reappoint a particular individual as the federal public defender.

-(c) A Model Code of Conduct for Federal Community Defender Employees is set forth in Appx 4B.
-Unless a variance from one or more of the Model Code's provisions is sought from, and approved by, the AO Defender Services Office, the community defender organization's board of directors must adopt the Model Code of Conduct as set forth in Appx 4B and make it applicable to all of the community defender organization's employees.
+(c) A Model Code of Conduct for Federal Community Defender Employees is provided in Appx 4B.
+Unless a variance from one or more of the Model Code's provisions is sought from, and approved by, the AO Defender Services Office, the community defender organization's board of directors must adopt the Model Code of Conduct as provided in Appx 4B and make it applicable to all of the community defender organization's employees.
 See: Clause 22 of Appx 4A (Community Defender Organization: Grant and Conditions).